NoahKa0/chatapp/README.md

 # Chatapp

-This will be a small chatapp.
-The front-end will be written in angular.
+This is a small chatapp.

+I want to get a feel for angular, so this will that's where this project will focus on.